dahlia/fedify/docs/tutorial.md

 the actor *me* is dispatched for the first time.
 Then, we store the key pair in the key-value store so that the server can use the key pair later.

-The `~ActorCallbackSetters.setKeyPairDispatcher()` method is used to set a key pair dispatcher for the actor.
-The key pair dispatcher is a function that is called when the key pair of an actor is needed.
-Let's set a key pair dispatcher for the actor *me*.  `~ActorCallbackSetters.setKeyPairDispatcher()` method should be chained after the `Federation.setActorDispatcher()` method:
+The `~ActorCallbackSetters.setKeyPairsDispatcher()` method is used to set a key pairs dispatcher for the actor.
+The key pairs dispatcher is a function that is called when the key pairs of an actor is needed.
+Let's set a key pairs dispatcher for the actor *me*.  `~ActorCallbackSetters.setKeyPairsDispatcher()` method should be chained after the `Federation.setActorDispatcher()` method:

 ::: code-group